-The Social Security Disability and Supplemental Security Income disability programs offered by the Social Security Administration are very large Federal programs that provide assistance to people with disabilities.
-These two programs are different in many ways and are only for individuals who have a disability and meet certain medical or financial criteria.
+The Social Security Disability and Supplemental Security Income disability programs are offered by the Social Security Administration.
+These large Federal programs that provide assistance to people with disabilities.
+The two programs are different in many ways and are only for individuals who have a disability and meet certain medical or financial criteria.
 If the claimant has the necessary medical and disability conditions they should qualify for benefits under one, or the other, program.

 Social Security Disability Insurance pays benefits to you, and possibly to certain members of your family, if you have worked long enough and paid Social Security taxes.

 Supplemental Security Income, is different because it pays benefits based on a disability and financial need.

 Thomas Law Alliance, Inc. can file for these programs on your behalf.
 If you have applied for either program and been denied, we work with you, and your doctors, to collect the medical information necessary to have your case approved.
 Approval is typically known as a “Fully Favorable Award.”
 Please contact us immediately to work for you to Appeal any denial, help prepare for a Hearing at the Social Security Administration or to prepare your case to ensure that you meet Social Security's definition of disability.

 The definition of disability under Social Security is different than all other disability programs.
 Social Security pays only for total disability.
 No benefits are payable for partial disability or for short-term disability.

 "Disability" under Social Security is based on your inability to work.
 You are disabled under Social Security rules if:

 - You cannot do work that you did before;

 - You cannot adjust to other work (as determined by the Social Security Administration) because of your medical condition(s); and,

 - Your disability has lasted, or is expected to last, for at least one year.
 Or the disability will result in death.